scality/Zenko/docs/docsource/Operation-Architecture/Orbit_UI/Bucket_Management/Lifecycle_Management-Transition.rst

       :scale: 75 %
       :align: center

-   You may name a directory or subdirectory to which the rule applies.
+   You may specify an prefix to identify objects to which the rule applies.
 Enter a time span after the object's current version was last modified and specify a location to which it shall be moved.
 You can also add a comment about the transition rule.